dgerabagi/aiascent-dev/flattened_repo.md

       "alt": "The AI as a senior developer partner.", "baseFileName": "lesson-4.3-p2-img-",
       "fileExtension": ".webp",
-      "imageCount": 1
+      "imageCount": 20
     },
     "lesson-4.3-p3-ig1": {
       "path": "lesson-4.3-p3/",
-      "prompt": "A developer types a clear prompt: 'Act as a senior Next.js developer.
-Use my Project Scope to scaffold the complete starter project.'
+      "prompt": "A developer types a clear, concise prompt: 'Act as a senior Next.js developer.
+Use my Project Scope to scaffold the complete starter project using the App Router, TypeScript, and TailwindCSS.'
 A student ordering a custom computer uses a configuration tool, selecting the 'Expert' build and specifying all required components.", "alt": "Writing the 'Build My Project' prompt.", "baseFileName": "lesson-4.3-p3-img-",
       "fileExtension": ".webp",
-      "imageCount": 1
+      "imageCount": 20
     },
     "lesson-4.3-p4-ig1": {
       "path": "lesson-4.3-p4/",